Section: jForms file format

 jForms XML dialect evolves between Jelix version.
 Currently, there are two versions for it (

 1.1).
-To ensure backward compatibility, Jelix supports old versions, so you don't have to migrate your old-formatted jForms XML file.
+To ensure backward compatibility, Jelix 1.1 supports the new and old versions, so you don't have to migrate your old-formatted jForms XML file.

 Since each version of the format has its own namespace, be careful to indicate the right namespace in the file.
 Here are the documentation for each version of the format.